The Ultimate Guide To Seville

-Seville, located in the Andalusia region of Spain, is a charming city with incredible architecture, a rich history and a great food scene.
-There’s a host of wonderful things to do in Seville that are perfect for a long weekend city break.
+Seville is a charming city in the heart of Andalusia with incredible architecture, a rich history and a great food scene.
+From tasty tapas to opulent palaces and authentic flamenco shows, there’s a host of wonderful things to do in Seville.

 In this post, I’ll share the hidden gems and only the very best things to do for your next Seville trip including where to eat, drink and stay.
 I’ve travelled to this region of Spain several times and with the addition of a few up-market restaurants and hotels, not much has changed in 2024!